Certora/Documentation/docs/prover/cli/options.md

 #### `--prover_args '-optimisticFallback=true'`

-This option determines whether to optimistically assume unresolved external calls with 0 calldata can make arbitrary changes to all states.
+This option determines whether to optimistically assume unresolved external calls with an empty input buffer (length 0) can make arbitrary changes to all states.
 It makes changes to how {ref}`AUTO summaries <auto-summary>` are executed.
-By default unresolved external calls with 0 calldata will {term}`havoc` all the storage state of external contracts.
+By default unresolved external calls with an empty input buffer will {term}`havoc` all the storage state of external contracts.
 When `-optimisticFallback` is enabled, the call will either execute the fallback function in the specified contract, revert, or execute a transfer.
 It will not havoc any state.

 (-optimisticReturnsize)=